Create Your First Agent

 See Prompts & Instructions for more advanced prompt engineering techniques.

-When creating Characters via the API, you can include rich metadata for marketing pages and discoverability.
+When creating agents via the API, you can include additional metadata for discoverability and marketing pages.

 {